Go on a historic hunt

 If you’re looking for inspiration for outdoor adventures, why not take a stroll along a stretch of the Wales Coast Path?
 Winding its way for 870 miles around our entire shoreline, there are plenty of shorter, manageable sections perfect for little legs, plus numerous opportunities to wander off the main route for some sandcastle building or rockpool dipping.

-There’s more holiday action at Folly Farm Adventure Park and Zoo in Pembrokeshire.
+There’s more animal action at Folly Farm Adventure Park and Zoo, also near Tenby.
 As well as meeting amazing animals like Glyndwr, the first endangered black rhino to be born in Wales, young adventurers can enjoy fairground rides, adventure playgrounds, pirate-themed fun days and juggling workshops.